kilipan/nasin-toki/README.md

 Here are some examples of how to say or not say "and" in prepositional contexts:
 `waso li musi kepeken wawa kepeken kon` - "Birds play using power and air."
 `jan Pin li sama jan Po li sama jan Kiko.` - "Finn is like Bob and like Rico."
 (Note the additional `li`.)
-`jan Pin li sama jan Po sama jan Kiko.` - "Finn, like Rico, is like Bob.", but arguably also "Finn is like Bob and like Rico.".
+`jan Pin li sama jan Po sama jan Kiko.` - "Finn, like Rico, is like Bob."
-To reduce ambiguity we should always add the second `li` in case the first version is intended.
+Note the difference between these last two examples!
+In the second version without the additional `li`, the second `sama` is a prepositional phrase describing the (prepositional) predicate.

 #### in `pi`-phrases
-While the general principle suggests that all pi-phrases should simply apply to the overall head of the phrase, context can often indicate that instead the internal `pi` relates to the head of the external `pi`-phrase instead.
+While the general principle suggests that all pi-phrases should simply apply to the overall head of the phrase, context can often indicate that instead, the internal `pi` relates to the head of the external `pi`-phrase instead.

 In general, we should avoid using multiple `pi` inside of one big phrase, because shorter phrases are easier to parse and less grammatically ambiguous.